 The brief was to update the kitchen and have it seamlessly connect to the adjoining living and entertaining spaces.
 They wanted a lighter, industrial style that could be used as an entertaining zone as well as a kitchen.

-In the initial design brief with Mary Maksemos (Richmond Showroom), it was identified that there was a lack of open space.
+In the initial design brief with our Richmond Showroom Designer it was identified that there was a lack of open space.
 Removing the servery wall solved the lack of open plan issues and immediately provided clear access to the adjoining dining.
 The inclusion of the island bench created an entertaining space where our clients could easily interact with guests.

 The kitchen design incorporated the Qualia black and white acrylic.
 This gave the kitchen a monochromatic aesthetic.